 - Dual-voice coil speakers can be used if they can be wired to give the correct amount

-For an amplifier that requires a 4 ohm load when bridged I can use:
+For an amp that requires a 4 ohm load minimum when bridged use:

 - One 4 ohm subwoofer